sudipto-g/TrackEA/README.md

 If creating a new environment, please use the install.txt file.

-### Running
+### Instructions for Use:
+1. Clone the repository using ```git clone https://github.com/sudipto-g/TrackEA```
+2. Activate the necessary environment
+3. In the root of the directory, enter the following: ```cd src && python run.py```

 The run.py file contains the main script that drives the code.
 The changeable_params.py file contains the file where contents may be modified - mainly the path to the video, type of tracker etc.